Scheduling Jobs with Stochastic Holding Costs: Introduction

-Serving jobs by using $c_i\mu_i$ as the priority index is known to be an optimal scheduling policy for \emph{multi-class, single-server queuing systems}, with arbitrary job arrivals and random independent, geometrically distributed job processing times with mean values $1/\mu_i$ \cite{cmu-rule-revisited}.
-This policy is commonly referred to as the \emph{$c\mu$ rule}.
-A generalized $c\mu$ rule is known to be asymptotically optimal for convex job holding cost functions in a heavy-traffic limit, where the generalization corresponds to using a dynamic index defined as the product of the current marginal job holding cost and the mean processing time of a job \cite{M95}.
+Serving jobs by using $c_i\mu_i$ as the priority index is known to be an optimal scheduling policy for \emph{multi-class, single-server queuing systems}, with arbitrary job arrivals and random independent, geometrically distributed job service times with mean values $1/\mu_i$ \cite{cmu-rule-revisited}.
+A generalized $c\mu$ rule is known to be asymptotically optimal for convex job holding cost functions in a heavy-traffic regime, which corresponds to using a dynamic index defined as the product of the current marginal job holding cost and the job service rate \cite{M95}.
 This generalized $c\mu$ rule is also known to be asymptotically optimal in a heavy-traffic limit for \emph{multi-server} queuing systems under a certain resource polling condition \cite{MS04}.

-The work discussed above on the performance of Smith's or $c\mu$ rule assumes that the values of marginal job holding costs and mean processing time parameters are known to the scheduler.
+The work discussed above on the performance of Smith's or $c\mu$ rule assumes that the marginal job holding costs and the mean job service times are known parameters to the scheduler.
 Only some recent work considered the performance of these rules when some of these parameters are unknown.
-In the line of work on \emph{scheduling with testing} \cite{scheduling-testing,triage-two-classes}, marginal job holding costs and mean processing times of jobs are a-priori unknown, but their values for a job become known by \emph{testing} this job.
-The question there is about how to allocate the single server to processing and testing, which cannot be done simultaneously.
-The optimal policy combines testing the jobs up to certain time and serving the jobs according to the $c\mu$ rule policy.
-In \cite{learning-cmu-rule}, a multi-class queuing system is considered under the assumption that mean job processing times are unknown to the scheduler.
+In the line of work on \emph{scheduling with testing} \cite{scheduling-testing,triage-two-classes}, marginal job holding costs and the mean job service times are a-priori unknown, but their values for a job become known by \emph{testing} this job.
+The question there is about how to allocate the single server to processing or testing activities, which cannot be done simultaneously.
+The optimal policy combines testing the jobs up to certain time and serving the jobs according to the $c\mu$ rule policy thereafter.
+In \cite{learning-cmu-rule}, a multi-class queuing system is considered under assumption that marginal job holding costs are known and mean job service times are unknown to the scheduler.
 The authors established that using the empirical $c\mu$ rule in the single-server case guarantees a finite regret with respect to the $c\mu$ rule with known parameters as a benchmark.
 Similar result is established for the multi-server case by using the empirical $c\mu$ rule combined with an exploration mechanism.
-Unlike~\cite{learning-cmu-rule}, in our setting, each job corresponds to a unique class, so an exploration phase is required for each job.
-The preemption phase in our algorithm is for exploration within each job.